 Management: Generally treated with iron supplements and a diet high in iron.

-Description: Encompasses disorders like folate deficiency anemia and vitamin B12 deficiency anemia in which the lack of crucial vitamins hinders the development of red blood cells.
+Description: Encompasses disorders like folate deficiency anaemia and vitamin B12 deficiency anaemia, in which the lack of crucial vitamins hinders the development of red blood cells.

 Causes: Inadequate dietary consumption, malabsorption syndromes, or chronic alcohol abuse.